practicalli/clojure-web-services/projects/banking-on-clojure/namespace-design.md

 ## Main application namespace
 The main application namespace is typically used for code that manages the system, for example starting the application server, database, etc.  These services are often managed by component lifecycle services (mount, integrant, component).

 Routing is usually a part of the  main application namespace, especially when there are a modest number of routes and a routing library such as compojure is used.
-If routing becomes more extensive, then a separtate routing namespace is warranted.
+If routing becomes more extensive, then a separate routing namespace is warranted.

 ## Handlers and custom middleware
 Handlers define the business logic, data and presentation that turns requests into responses.
 Start with a single namespace for handlers and segregate if the complexity grows sufficiently.